 Giant Danio Diet and Feeding

 Giant danios are omnivorous and will accept a wide range of foods, including flake, freeze-dried, frozen, and live foods.
 To bring out the best coloration, offer live foods, such as bloodworms, brine shrimp, daphnia, or mosquito larvae.
 If live foods are not available, substitute the frozen counterpart.
 Occasionally include vegetable flakes in their feedings to provide a well-balanced diet.

 Females are attractively colored but generally are less vivid than the males.
 The body is iridescent gold with steel-blue-colored spots and stripes running lengthwise from the gills to the tail.
 In females, the stripes bend upward at the base of the tail, while in males the stripe runs straight, extending through the tail.
 The abdomen of the female is fuller and rounder than that of the male.
 Males are also noticeably slimmer than their female counterparts.

 Breeding the Giant Danio

-Giant Danios are relatively easy to breed and the fry fairly easy to raise.
-Spawning should be attempted in a roomy tank that has some exposure to sun, if possible, as natural sunlight triggers spawning.
-Keep the water warm, in the range of 77–82 F (25–28 C), with a pH of 7.0 or below.
-Provide fine-leafed plants, such as Java Moss, or a spawning mop.
+Giant danios are relatively easy to breed, and the fry are fairly easy to raise.
+Spawning should be attempted in a roomy tank that has some exposure to the sun if possible, as natural sunlight triggers spawning.
+Keep the water warm, in the range of 77 to 82 degrees Fahrenheit (25 to 28 degrees Celsius), with a pH of 7.0 or below.
+Provide fine-leafed plants, such as java moss, or a spawning mop.
 Condition the breeder pair with live foods such as brine shrimp.